 Other healthy chocolate recipes

-There's lots of other healthy chocolate recipes on Cinnamon and Kale.
+There are lots of other healthy chocolate recipes on Cinnamon and Kale.
 Try browsing the health baking category for more inspiration.

-Have you tried this recipe?
+Have you tried this easy, healthy recipe?
 Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+Your email will not be published.

-You can also follow me on Pinterest and Facebook.
-Or subscribe to the newsletter to receive delicious healthy recipes straight to your inbox.
+Why not subscribe to the newsletter to receive free delicious healthy recipes straight to your inbox?

 Recipe